lollykrown/lollykrown/README.md

 - 👯 I’m looking to collaborate on any <strong>PHP, node or deno project.</strong>
 - 🤔 I’m looking for help with Devops
 - 💬 Ask me about nodeJs
-- 📫 How to reach me: @lollykrown on twitter
+- 📫 How to reach me: @lollykrown on twitter or the email on my profile
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: When you are finding it hard to fix a bug in your code, leave it for some time and go to sleep.
 When you wake, you might wake up with the solution.